 Before staying home to raise her three sons, Katie Mortenson coordinated communications and media relations for the international medical charity, Children’s HeartLink.
 She also coordinated their international medical missions to Africa, Asia, and South America.
 Her global interests have been inspired by this work, as well as by several years teaching English as a Second Language to immigrants in the Twin Cities and to university students and professors for one year in Indonesia; trips with humanitarian organizations to Africa and Guatemala; current involvement with the American Refugee Committee and Common Hope; hosting international college students; and much international travel.
 She is passionate about equity and the needs and voices of the underserved in her community and in the developing world.

 Visual Journalist and Filmmaker

 Almudena Toral is a visual journalist and filmmaker currently based in Miami.
-She heads the feature video team at Univision News Digital.
-The team covers the U.S. and Latin America through video, documentaries, photo essays, visuals for interactives and special projects, illustration and animation.
+She is an Executive Producer at Propublica.
 Her work has also been published by The New York Times, TIME, The Guardian, AlJazeera, VICE, Huffington Post, Marie Claire, Canal+ and other outlets.
 Prior to joining Univision, Toral taught video storytelling at CUNY Graduate School of journalism, pursued her own projects worldwide, and worked full-time at The New York Times and TIME.